kaliypsocraft/something-awesome/forensics/disk_disk_sleuth/disk_disk_sleuth.md

-# CTF Write-Up: [Challenge Name][Challenge Type]
+# CTF Write-Up: [Disk Disk Sleuth][Forensics]

 ## Description
->Download the disk image and use mmls on it to find the size of the Linux partition.
-Connect to the remote checker service to check your answer and get the flag.
+>All we know is the file with the flag is named `down-at-the-bottom.txt`...
+Disk image: dds2-alpine.flag.img.gz

 ## Flag
 The flag you obtained after solving the challenge. (e.g., `picoCTF{example_flag}`)